 The number one goal of a pub guide is to get everyone drunk, which was not the case.
 The second is to try and keep everyone in the group together, which was not the case since he abandoned two participants at pub 2 for needing to go to the toilet.
 The third goal is to plan a reasonable route to the best pubs in the area with minimal walking, which was not the case.
 We ended up getting our steps in for the day since we walked for 1 hour 47 minutes in total and spend around 38 minutes in the actual five pubs.
 Classic Italy.

 Total time walking: 1 hour and 47 minutes

 Total time spent in five different pubs: 38 minutes

 Total drinks had: 3.5 ( I didn’t actually drink the .5 but it was given to me)

 We were soberly pissed when we got home at 10:49 pm.

 The next day before we left for our evening flight, the most tragic thing happened.
 I am not even being dramatic.
-Some of our favorite cheap unreal eats are in Venice and so the entire night before we left the following day, I was deciding what I wanted to order for breakfast from one of our favorite places.
+Some of our favourite cheap unreal eats are in Venice and so the entire night before we left the following day, I was deciding what I wanted to order for breakfast from one of our favourite places.

 Now here is the tragedy.
 We go into town, briskly walking towards those mini sandwiches that I had dreams about the night before.
 I briskly walk for two reasons; food and Disneyland.
 So when I sighted the food establishment my heart dropped into my stomach.
 I neared closer and saw that it was CLOSED until the following day.
 I didn’t want to believe it.
 I cried out to the heavens WHY!? as I shook the barred door.
 I would rather starve than have mediocre food touch my tongue– I’ve never said once.